zommiommy/zommiommy.github.io/content/posts/hitcon_2020_writeups.md

 +++
 title = "Hitcon 2020 dual writeup"
 date = 2020-12-01
+description = "Write up of the rust heap exploitation challenge of Hitcon 2020 (dual)"
 +++

-Small writeup of the dual pwn challenge of the Hitcon 2020 CTF, I played with [mHackeroni](https://mhackeroni.it/).
+Writeup of the dual pwn challenge of the Hitcon 2020 CTF, I played with [mHackeroni](https://mhackeroni.it/).
 > Heap exploitation in Rust?
 Is there any hope?
 Yes if you implement your own Garbage Collector.

 ## The program
+The executable it's a simple CLI which allows to load a graph.
 The binary doesn't have any hard mitigations:
 ```bash
 $ checksec dual-2df8d4005c5d4ffc03183a96a5d9cb55ac4ee56dfb589d65b0bf4501a586a4b0